As an Oregon landlord, understanding the Fair Housing Act is critical when operating an ethical and successful property renting business.

 Religion

-The FHA also prohibits landlords from refusing to rent an apartment or house to someone due to their religious beliefs.
+The FHA also prohibits a landlord from refusing to rent an apartment or house to someone due to their religious beliefs.
 Making statements that indicate a preference for certain religions over others and setting different terms and conditions for members of different faiths is strictly prohibited as they are a protected class.

 Gender Identity